5 Reasons Students Choose to Study in Canada

 In addition to the opportunity to strengthen one’s skills in speaking and writing English, a Canadian education can also help with learning our second official language: French.
 As a bilingual country, Canada is a great place to increase one’s understanding of both languages and the unique cultures that accompany each.
 A CBIE survey tells us that many international students say that they improved their language skills while studying here, and they appreciated the unique experience of living in a bilingual country.
 Studying in Canada could provide you with unique cultural experiences as well as a competitive language-based advantage.

 Medical insurance in Canada is considered reasonably affordable, and some provinces and territories even offer coverage to international students.
 CIC News states that these provinces and territories include Alberta, British Columbia, Manitoba, Newfoundland and Labrador, the Northwest Territories, and Saskatchewan.
-Exactly what is covered varies from place to place.
+The amount of coverage varies from place to place.
 Even in provinces that do not generally offer public health insurance, some have agreements with specific countries, and Ontario offers the University Health Insurance Plan (UHIP).

 Many post-secondary institutions also offer their own health insurance packages.
 The affordability of Canadian health care is meaningful to Canadian students’ overall welfare and cost of living.